 If the Allowed PDU session status IE is included in the SERVICE REQUEST message, the AMF shall:

-a) indicate the SMF to re-activate the user plane for the corresponding PDU session contexts allowed to be re-activated over 3GPP access and have indicated pending downlink data; and
+a) indicate the SMF to re-activate the user-plane resources for the corresponding PDU session contexts allowed to be re-activated over 3GPP access and have indicated pending downlink data; and

-b) notify the SMF that have indicated pending downlink data, that reactivation of the corresponding PDU Session contexts user plane cannot be performed if not allowed to be re-activated over 3GPP access; and
+b) notify the SMF that have indicated pending downlink data, that reactivation of the user-plane resources for the corresponding PDU Session contexts cannot be performed if not allowed to be re-activated over 3GPP access; and

 c) include the PDU session reactivation result IE in the SERVICE ACCEPT message to indicate the successfully reactivated PDU session contexts.

+If the SERVICE REQUEST message is for emergency services fallback, the AMF triggers the emergency services fallback procedure as specified in subclause 4.13.4.2 of 3GPP TS 23.502 [5].